Isterikus/ft_printf/README.md

 Our fourth project in UNIT Factory.

 Our task was to recode printf functions using this functions:
-◦ write
+◦ write,
-◦ malloc
+◦ malloc,
-◦ free
+◦ free,
-◦ exit
+◦ exit,
 ◦ The functions of man 3 stdarg

 And our libft.